LexisNexis Legal Search Widget

 8. Select the Source(s) you want to search--for instance, Federal and State Education Law Cases.

-9. Click on the red box labeled OK - Continue
+9. Click on the red box on the far right labeled OK - Continue

 10. In the Search Terms box, type your search (a word or phrase, such as teacher termination or student free speech.)